omarkohl/goatd/IDEAS.md

   won't do, [→] U+2192 or [>] moved somewhere else
   * GitHub is using x to mark the task as done: https://github.blog/2014-04-28-task-lists-in-all-markdown-documents/
+  * The fancy Unicode icons don't seem to add any value.
+People using a text editor won't benefit in the GUI can translate transparently anyway.
+  * Maybe it would be best to start simple with binary todo/done [ ] and [x] like GitHub, also for compatibility.
+The 'wont do' state is quite useful to me to document that I didn't do something and why, but maybe it becomes too complicated...
 * How to represent 'waiting for'?
 A task state [o] or [🕐]?
 Or a tag?
 Something else?
+  * Maybe a TAG is also a good option like Zim does
 * Tasks can be defined anywhere in the project doc but when they are moved to another document they are put at the end of the h1 Tasks section at the end of the document